 Another difference is the cost.
 When running Google Ads you pay every time someone clicks on your ad.
 This could range from $1.50 per click in a low competition area, up to $12 per click or even $50 per click for some of the highly competitive industries such as insurance, loans and other financial services!

 But if your site has great SEO and is ranking well in the organic rankings, you don’t pay anything when people click on your link.
 That’s hugely useful.
-However, remember, this “free traffic” still takes investment, because you’ll need to pay an SEO agency or an internal expert to do ongoing work to get your site ranking well.
+However, remember, this “free traffic” still takes investment, because you’ll need to pay a digital marketing agency or an internal expert to do ongoing work to get your site ranking well.

 The range of searches you can show up for is different between Google Ads and SEO too.
 With Google Ads you can choose to have your ads show for as many search queries (keywords) as are relevant for your business.
 There could be hundreds of different keywords that are relevant to your business, and your ads can show for all of these straight away.
 With SEO however, it takes enormous effort to get ranked for each keyword.
 So while your ads might be showing for hundreds of different keywords, you’re likely to have a list of only 5 – 30 keywords that you are actively working on improving organic rankings for with SEO.

 They sure do!
 In 2020 Google earned $147 billion from people clicking on ads!
 In fact, even with Google having the Android operating system, Google Play store, GSuite apps, Google Cloud, and many other parts of its business, 83% of Google’s revenue in 2019 came from ads.
 This includes YouTube ads and display (image) ads, but the vast majority came from ads on search results pages.

 Does paying for ads help my organic rankings?

 No, paying for Google Ads helps your ads show in the ad slots on the search results page, but it will not affect the organic ranking of your website at all.